 A complaint alleging a violation of this Policy may be brought by any person, which includes, but is not limited to, any third party who believes that a conflict exists or that he or she may be or may have been disadvantaged by virtue of the existence of a romantic and/or sexual relationship prohibited by this Policy.
-The process may also be initiated by the Office of the Provost of the University, by the Office of the Vice Chancellor for Student Affairs or by the Office of Affirmative Action, or by the designee of any of those offices.
+The process may also be initiated by the Office of the Provost of the University, by the Office of the Vice Chancellor for Student Affairs or by the Office of Equal Employment Opportunity & Affirmative Action & Diversity., or by the designee of any of those offices

 B. Where to Bring a Complaint